Red Kite Pavilion

 OUR NEW 'RED KITE PAVILION' IS COMPLETE !

 Our new community centre for Aston Clinton is called the Red Kite Pavilion.
 The building is now completed and we hope that this will be a wonderful new facility for everyone to enjoy.
-Opening times and facilities are still a little limited due to the Covid-19 restrictions but we are hopeful that by the summer, the Pavilion will be fully open.

 If you're interested in finding out more about the facilities available, or, to hire a meeting room please contact Your Café in the Park, who are managing the bookings.